bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

         -- Defined in ‘Servant.Server.Internal’
 ```

 `ServerT` is a [type family](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#type-families).
 Type families look quite like type constructors.
 Like type constructors they accept types as arguments, unlike type constructors they're able to return different types depending on those arguments.
-It ends up looking something like a function which pattern matches on types.
+It ends up looking something like a function which [pattern matches](https://en.wikibooks.org/wiki/Haskell/Pattern_matching) on types.

-`ServerT` is part of the `HasServer` type class, therefore it will be defined for any type which has a `HasServer` instance.
-It accepts the poly kinded `api` type `HasServer` is parameterized over as its first argument and some type constructor `m` of kind `* -> *` as it's second.
+`ServerT` is part of the `HasServer` [type class](https://en.wikibooks.org/wiki/Haskell/Classes_and_types), therefore it will be defined for any type which has a `HasServer` instance.
+It accepts the poly kinded `api` type `HasServer` is parameterized over as its first argument and some type constructor `m` of kind `* -> *` as its second.
 It then returns some type of kind `*`.

 In order to explore this we'll start with something simpler than `UsersAPI`, `UsersIndex`.
 Let's see if we can find the `HasServer` instance that comes into play when we apply `UsersIndex` to `serve`.